Diwali is the five-day Festival of Lights, celebrated by millions of Hindus, Sikhs and Jains across the world.

-The word Diwali comes from the Sanskrit word dipavali, meaning "rows of lighted lamps" - houses, shops and public places are decorated with small oil lamps called diyas.
+The word Diwali comes from the Sanskrit word deepavali, meaning "rows of lighted lamps".

-There are also loads of fireworks and sweets too, so it's really popular with children.
+Houses, shops and public places are decorated with small oil lamps called diyas.
+People also enjoy fireworks and sweets too, so it's really popular with children.

 Hindus celebrate the return of deities Rama and Sita to Ayodhya after their 14-year exile.
 They also celebrate the day Mother Goddess Durga destroyed a demon called Mahisha.